org-tigris-jsapar/jsapar/docs/index.md

 * Support for consuming or producing an internal xml format which can be used to transform any of the supported formats into any markup language by the use of xslt.

-## Quality goals
-* All features fully documented, discussed and demonstrated.
-* Unit tests for (almost) all classes within the library.
-* Examples demonstrating all features.

-We are not quite there yet, but we are working on it...

 ## Documentation
 * [Introduction](introduction)
 * [Basics](basics)